ScienceNLP-Lab/RCT-Transparency/README.md

 # RCT-Transparency

+## Inference
-## Folder inference includes scripts for inference CONSORT items of sentences.
+Scripts for inference CONSORT items of sentences.

+## Article_analysis
+PMIDs, results, and scripts to generate figures are included.